 We pride ourselves on providing a healthy varied menu which the Children of Kings Oak Primary School can choose from on a daily basis.
-We operate a cafeteria system at lunchtime where children can choose either a hot meal, a grab-a-bag (sandwiches, drink and a snack), jacket potato with a filling or pasta pots which are served on Tuesdays, Wednesdays and Thursdays.
+We operate a cafeteria system at lunchtime where children can choose either a hot meal, a grab-a-bag (sandwiches, drink and a snack), jacket potato with a filling or pasta pots.
 Children can also choose a selection of fresh salad from our salad bar and pudding is also provided.

-Our friendly catering team along with our lunchtime supervisors are always here to help your child receive their nutritious meal at lunchtimes.
+Our friendly catering team along with our lunchtime supervisors are always here to help your child receive their nutritious meal at lunchtime.
 All food is prepared fresh every day and is to the school meals healthy eating standards which you can read all about in this link: School Meals Healthy Eating Standards